SFX CATHEDRAL PRECINCT PROJECT

 PROJECT SCOPE OF WORKS

 The full project budget is approximately $8.0 million.
 The CPP committee has launched a capital fundraising campaign for $3m for the Project and to date has raised $2.8m.
 The State Government, through the Royalties for Regions Mid West Investment Plan, has committed to $1.54m and Lotterywest has granted $651,00 for the Museum fit-out and the Plaza area.
 In June 2016 the Federal Government pledged $3m for the SFX Cathedral Precinct Projec to complete the interior works of the Cathedral and the garden area.
 This has enabled the CPP committee to complete the project as planned.

 Building Timeline for Centenary

 2016 will mark the centenary of the laying of the foundation stone of the Cathedral.
-It is anticipated that this project will be completed in time to celebrate this milestone, however the major part of the works were not completed until the following year.
+It was anticipated that this project would be completed in time to celebrate this milestone, however the major part of the works were not completed until the following year.
 The Cathedral reopened, after being closed for 7 months, on 22nd November 2017.
 Visitors are now flocking to the Cathedral to admire the restoration work.